|

 Where

-Mudskippers are commonly seen on many of our shores.
+seen?
+Mudskippers are commonly seen on some of our shores.
 They are particularly

-abundant in mangroves and muddy shores, but are also seen on rocky
+abundant in mangroves and muddy shores, but some like the Gold-spotted mudskippers are also commonly seen on rocky

 shores and near reefs.